 If the proposed amendment is approved, 950,000 additional Plan Shares will be immediately available for future awards under the 2005 Plan.
-As of March 31, 2006, 2,913,471 shares are available for awards under the 2005 Plan.
+As of March 31, 2007, 2,610,103 shares are available for awards under the 2005 Plan.
 As part of the approval of the 2005 Plan by the stockholders in 2005, the Company agreed to suspend any further grants under the Company's 1999 Stock Option Plan (the "1999 Plan") and transfer the authorized but unissued shares to the 2005 Plan.
 Therefore, the 2005 Plan provides that any shares related to options currently outstanding under the 1999 Plan which lapse or are forfeited, will become available for issuance under the 2005 Plan.
-If the proposed amendment is approved, the maximum number of Plan Shares (assuming none of the shares underlying unvested options under the 1999 Plan lapse or are forfeited) will increase from 2,913,471 to 3,863,471 shares.
-As of March 31, 2006, the 1999 Plan had stock option awards outstanding of 5,763,548 of which 3,594,383 shares were exercisable.
-The average exercise price of the outstanding stock option awards was \$7.75 per share, ranging from \$1.29 to \$15.52 per share.
-The additional 950,000 shares approved under the Third Amendment will be added to the existing 1,125,000 authorized 162(m) Covered Shares, as defined below, approved by stockholders in 2005 specifically for the 2005 Plan.
+If the proposed amendment is approved, the maximum number of Plan Shares (assuming none of the shares underlying options currently outstanding under the 1999 Plan lapse or are forfeited) will increase from 2,610,103 to 3,560,103 shares.
+On March 30, 2007, the closing price of the Company's common stock was \$33.40.
+As of March 31, 2007, the 1999 Plan had stock option awards outstanding of 4,716,216 of which 3,971,393 shares were exercisable.
+The average exercise price of the outstanding stock option awards was \$7.86 per share, ranging from \$1.29 to \$15.52 per share.
+The additional 950,000 shares approved under the Fourth Amendment will be added to the existing 2,079,000 authorized 162(m) Covered Shares, as defined below, approved by stockholders in 2005 specifically for the 2005 Plan.
 While the Board is cognizant of the potential dilutive effect of compensatory stock awards, it also recognizes the significant motivational and performance benefits that are achieved from making such awards.
 In determining the number of additional Plan Shares that should be authorized, the Compensation Committee examined the potential dilutive effect of the additional Plan Shares.

 The Board believes that equity-based incentives align the interests of management, employees and stockholders.
 Equity grants are an important element in attracting and retaining employees.
 Historically, all full-time employees of the Company have been granted equity awards.
 Given the intense competition for talented individuals, the Company's ability to offer competitive compensation packages, including those with equity-based incentives is particularly important.
-It is the Company's practice to grant options to new professionals and executives as they are hired and to all full-time employees when the annual performance-based compensation review is completed, generally in February or March of each year.
-During 2003, 2004, 2005 and so far during 2006, the Board has approved the issuance of 2,535,588, 2,514,728, 3,141,937 and 1,215,690 stock options and/or stock appreciation rights ("SARs"), respectively, under the 1999 or 2005 Plans.
-The Compensation Committee specifically approves all stock option and SARs grants to officers and the total of all stock options or SARs allowable to be granted each year to all other employees.
+It is the Company's practice to grant options to new professionals and executives as they are hired and to all full-time employees when the annual performance-based compensation review is completed, generally in February of each year.
+During 2003, 2004, 2005, 2006 and so far during 2007, the Board has approved the issuance of 2,535,588, 2,514,728, 3,141,937, 1,658,160 and 1,085,775 stock options and/or stock appreciation rights ("SARs"), respectively, under the 1999 or 2005 Plans.
+The Compensation Committee specifically approves all equity awards to employees.